superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 ## Interaction Verification

-The [interaction policy](#interaction-policy) section described the shape of interaction policies, assumed defaults, and explicit assumptions.
-This section describes the process of how servers that set interaction policies should send approval or rejection of a requested/pending interaction, and how remote servers can prove that permission to interact has been obtained.
+The [interaction policy](#interaction-policy) section described the shape of interaction policies, assumed defaults, and assumptions.

+This section describes the enforcement and verification of interaction policies, ie., how servers that set interaction policies should send approval or rejection of a requested/pending interaction, and how other servers can prove that approval to interact with a post has been obtained by the interacter from the interactee.

 ### Requesting, Obtaining, and Validating Approval

-When an actor's URI is in the `approvalRequired` array for a type of interaction, **or** their presence in a collection needs to be validated ([see below](#validating-presence-in-a-followers--following-collection)), implementaions wishing to interact with a policied post should do the following:
+When an actor's URI is in the `approvalRequired` array for a type of interaction, **or** their presence in a collection needs to be validated (see [Validating presence in a Followers / Following collection](#validating-presence-in-a-followers--following-collection)), implementations wishing to obtain approval for that actor to interact with a policied post should do the following:

 1. Compose the interaction `Activity` (ie., `Like`, `Create` (reply), or `Announce`), as normal.
 2. Address the `Activity` `to` and `cc` the expected recipients for that `Activity`, as normal.